aslatter/aws-eks-sandbox/README.md

   cluster.
 * `just clean` will tear it down

-If you make some change which requires re-creating the EKS control-plane, the apply will fail because the cluster node- groups still exist.

-To delete just the node-groups run `just cleanup-nodes`.

 I haven't put too much though into the structure of the various terraform outputs, sorry.